Please visit our home site at www.TRILOBOATS.com.

 Alright, then.
 We HAD to do it!
 We HAVE to survive in an economy where Time is Money!
 We NEED Money to live, and trade our lives for Money.
 Don't we???

-What would Adam Smith do?
+How would Adam Smith see it?

 Ol' Adam says this makes our Time valuable to us.

-Yet this is plenty for Necessities, with a healthy surplus for a little sugar 'n' spice.
 Our sustenance is bought (inexpensively) or foraged.
-Our boat is shelter.
+Our DIY boats are shelter.
 Our health is good (part luck, part low-stress, active living).
-A few Necessities, simply met.
+Our necessities are few and simply met.
 And our future?
 Fabulous!

 Bought and paid for.